Peter Butterfield: Singing career

 Butterfield made his professional debut as a concert soloist with the Montreal Symphony Orchestra in 1982.
 Since then he has been performing internationally.
 After moving to Europe in 1987 he continued to build his singing career in England and then in Italy.
 As a soloist he has appeared with The Bach Choir, the Bayreuth Festival Chorus with conductor Norbert Balatsch, the Monteverdi Choir under the baton of Sir John Eliot Gardiner, and the Philharmonia Chorus.
 He has also appeared in operas, including appearances at the Teatro Comunale Florence, the Opéra de Monte-Carlo, a portrayal of the title role in Benjamin Britten's Albert Herring at the Aldeburgh Festival, and in Cosi fan tutte, in London.

 In his native country, Butterfield has sung as a soloist with the Toronto Symphony Orchestra, the Symphony Nova Scotia, the Kingston Symphony, the Edmonton Symphony Orchestra, the National Arts Centre Orchestra, the Tafelmusik Baroque Orchestra, the Vancouver Symphony Orchestra, and the Victoria Symphony.
 He has also worked with the Studio de musique ancienne de Montréal on a number of occasions.
 In 2007 he notably replaced an ailing Ben Heppner at the last minute as the tenor soloist in Edward Elgar's The Dream of Gerontius with the Vancouver Symphony.

 In the United States Butterfield has performed with orchestras and choruses in Atlanta, Boston, Cleveland, Denver, New York City, San Francisco, Seattle, and Washington D.C.
 In Europe he has performed in concert in numerous places, including the Concertgebouw in Amsterdam, the Palais des Beaux Arts in Brussels, the Barbican Centre in London, the Musikverein in Vienna, and the Grosses Festspielhaus in Salzburg.
 In Asia he has sung in Japan, South Korea Hong King, notably appearing as the tenor soloist in an internationally broadcast production of Johann Sebastian Bach's Mass in B Minor from Suntory Hall in Tokyo.
 In addition, he has performed under the batons of such conductors as Steuart Bedford, Jane Glover, Christopher Hogwood, Jeanne Lamon, and Nicholas McGegan.

 Conducting career

 In addition to maintaining his singing career, Butterfield has worked as a professional conductor since the early 1990s, beginning with various groups in Italy and England.
-From 1992–1997 he served as the associate conductor of I Solisti Madrigale in Florence.
-After having lived in England for ten years, he moved back to the West Coast of Canada in 2001 where he was Music Director of the Vancouver Cantata Singers and in 2003, he established the chamber choir VancouverVoices.
+From 1992 to 1997 he served as the associate conductor of I Solisti Madrigale in Florence.
+After having lived in England for ten years, he moved back to the West Coast of Canada in 2001 where he was music director of the Vancouver Cantata Singers and in 2003, he established the chamber choir VancouverVoices.
 In 2007 he went on to establish VancouverVoicesYouth choir for singers 10–18 years.
 In April 2009 he succeeded Simon Capet as the director of the Victoria Philharmonic Choir.